Devin Brugman Flaunts Incredible Curves In Skintight Crop Top While Posing With Her Dog

 Devin engaged with her followers by responding to some of the comments.

 This is not the first time that she has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing outfits.
+In fact, a majority of her Instagram posts feature her posing in revealing outfits.

-For instance, earlier this week, she uploaded pictures, in which she wore a plunging lace-up top.
+For instance, earlier this week, she uploaded pictures in which she wore a plunging lace-up top.
 That post has been liked over 18,000 times since it was shared.